aj112358/ML_Notes/09_Unsupervised_Learning_Techniques/09_notes.md

 **IMPORTANT: It is important that you scale your data before implementing k-means.
 This will not guarantee that the clusters will become perfectly spherical, but will still give you better results.**

+Regardless of all these limits, the k-means algorithm is still a very useful clustering technique, and so we will briefly look at three applications now.

 ### 9.1.3 - Using Clustering for Image Segmentation

+The first application is with **image segmentation**, which is the task of partitioning an image into multiple segments.
+From the Wikipedia page, we have the sentance: *"The goal of segmentation is to simplify and/or change the representation of an image into something that is more meaningful and easier to analyze"*.
+Image segmentation can be further divided into two types.

+**Semantic segmentation**

 ### 9.1.4 - Using Clustering for Preprocessing